rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 RStudio provides an IDE (Integrated Development Environment) for R with a GUI (Graphical User Interface) and BUI (Browser User Interface).
 Note that an Oracle database and RStudio Server is already installed and pre-configured on VM provided for the lab.

-You will be running all the lab steps in the RStudio R Script window as shown below.
+You will be running all the lab steps in the RStudio R Script window, as shown below.

-1. Point browser to RStudio Web, you should have the window open in the NoVNC terminal, if not open a new browser session and enter URL mention in the code block below.
+1. Point the browser to RStudio Web.
+You should have the window open in the NoVNC terminal.
+If not, open a new browser session and enter the URL mentioned in the code block below.

     ```
     <copy>http://localhost:8787</copy>